-Authorize the Department of Health and Human Services, Division for Behavioral Health, to enter into a Retroactive contract with Harbor Homes, Inc. (VC#155358), Nashua, NH in the amount of \$4,550,000 to develop infrastructure and provide program support to a growing number of Recovery Centers statewide, with the option to renew for up to two (2) additional years, effective retroactive to July 1, 2020 upon Governor and Council approval through June 30, 2022.
-29% Federal Funds.
-14.95% General Funds.
-56.05% Other Funds (Governor's Commission on Alcohol and Other Drugs).
+Authorize the Department of Health and Human Services, Division for Behavioral Health, on behalf of the Governor's Commission on Alcohol and Other Drugs, to amend an existing contract with Harbor Homes, Inc. (VC#155358), Nashua, NH to develop infrastructure and provide program support to a growing number of Recovery Centers statewide, by increasing the price limitation by \$350,000 from \$4,550,000 to \$4,900,000 with no change to the contract completion date of June 30, 2022, effective December 1, 2020, or upon Governor and Council approval, whichever is later.
+26.94% Federal Funds.
+13.88% General Funds.
+59.18% Other Funds (Governor's Commission on Alcohol and Other Drugs).